roman-milk/roman-milk.github.io/robs-saga.md

  "I'm a healthy girl Rob and I haven't had sex since the last time with you."

  "So go get yourself laid."
-Report_Story #2